AgneethMazumdar/python-scripts/README.md

-# Person Python Script Portfolio
+# Personal Python Script Portfolio

 This repository will house a collection of small python scripts.